 Other Types of Halloween Accidents

 Halloween presents the potential for contact with many flammable products.
 Open flames in pumpkins and luminaries should always be closely supervised.
-Set them on study table or surfaces which are out of reach of children or pets.
+Set them on a sturdy table or a surface out of reach of children or pets.
 Ensure that curtains, costumes, fabrics, and other materials are clear of the flame area.
 Consider safer alternatives, such as battery-operated LED lights, flashlights, or glow sticks.
 Check to be sure your child’s costume is flame resistant or flame retardant.
 At the least, it should be made of non-flammable materials.
 Teach children to stay away from any open flame, and provide other fire safety tips.

 Contact an experienced Chicago personal injury attorney as soon as possible after any Halloween accident.
 The statute of limitations on injury claims in Illinois is two years, per 735 ILCS 5/3-202, but often the sooner your injury lawyer can begin investigating your claim, the better your odds of gathering key evidence.